 Many or most organizations of any size from the 1930s onward had their own 'electronic data processing department' at the main office and branches.
 Handwritten orders and vouchers of all types were brought to 'data processing' to be keyed onto punched cards for input to batch processes that output more punched cards tapes and lots of paper reports.
 Reports lagged a day or more behind and were seldom 100% accurate.

 The term 'data center' appeared in the late 1970s as mid-range and mainframe computers supported networks with 'remote job entry' and local and remote 'data entry terminals'.
 LANs where likely to be a star configuration where all the terminals and printers connected with serial lines directly to 'ports' on the computer.
-WAN connections were typically leased lines, 19.2 Kbps through 64K, which was more than adequate for the thin stream of data from keyboards or card readers and to 'green screens' and printers.
+WAN connections were typically leased lines, 19.2 Kbps through 64K, which was more than adequate for the thin stream of data from keyboards or card readers and to green screens' and printers.
 The leased lines cost roughly $1 per mile per month and the proprietary data communications equipment was complex, but the benefits of OLTP-On Line Transaction Processing outweighed the cost of networking.

 Reliability and availability of computer systems were often compromised by inadequate backup power and lack of redundancy in networks, computers, and storage.
 Some 'down time' was expected.
 Without power-conditioning, uninterruptable power supplies, and backup generators any interruption or spike in municipal power could bring the systems down and some crashed and rebooted a few times a month.

 There was a brief period of 'decentralization of computing' in the '80s when wide-area networks were slow and expensive and small personal or 'departmental' mid-range computers became more & more powerful.
 'Distributed Data Processing' became a hot topic and many companies tried to implement it.
-The lack of fast wide-area networks isolated corporate mid-range and mainframe computers and many predicted their demise, but they never really died.
+The lack of cheap, fast wide-area networks isolated corporate mid-range and mainframe computers and many predicted their demise, but they never really died.

 The cost of integrating the results of distributed computing resources could be crushing.
 And the result was often expensive, inaccurate information that always lagged behind 'real time' and led to poor management decisions and expensive supply-chain management.
 Keeping several or dozens of systems 'in synch' with each other is fraught with errors and requires constant monitoring and manangement.

 In the mid-to-late 80's PCs, especially the Microsoft PCs running PC-DOS and Clones running MS-DOS, were becoming better-established as valuable tools on managers' desks.
 LAN and 'client/server' technology became affordable in the mid-90s when NT Server and Windows 3.11 for Workgroups came on the scene.
 Many managers were enthralled by the ease of producing good-looking reports from their spreadsheets and looked at the old 'green screens' that connected them to corporate networks with disdain.